Sheffield's Holistic Music Educators

 As well as her first instrument (piano), Ruth has learned the violin to Grade 7 standard and enjoys playing in amateur ensembles.
 She also achieved Grade 8 on the organ as a student and plays occasionally at local churches.
 More recently she has taken singing tuition with colleagues Peter Taylor and David Watkin-Holmes, achieving Grade 8 in 2012.

 Since graduating from Sheffield University Ruth has taught privately for over 25 years, nurturing an established

 reputation in the Sheffield area.
-She is a visiting piano teacher at Hill House School, Doncaster, and also a highly experienced accompanist and works regularly in this capacity in ABRSM and Trinity-Guildhall exams, being in high demand by a number of local instrumental teachers.
+She is a visiting piano teacher at Hill House School, Doncaster, and also a highly experienced accompanist, working regularly in this capacity in ABRSM and Trinity-Guildhall exams, being in high demand by a number of local instrumental teachers.
 Although piano lessons for children form the backbone of Ruth's teaching activities, she also specialises in Theory and Aural, and has enjoys working with adults who have returned to learning the piano to reach an advanced level of proficiency.

 From a family full of musicians and librarians, it is no surprise that Ruth is an enthusiast for knowledge, academic writing and good grammar - skills which she employs in a professional capacity as a freelance music typesetter, researcher, copy-editor and proofreader.